The Gods Must Be Crazy (film series)

-The Gods Must Be Crazy is a series of films starring the Namibian San farmer and actor Nǃxau ǂToma.
+The Gods Must Be Crazy is a series of films starring the Namibian San farmer Nǃxau ǂToma, and created by South African film director Jamie Uys.

 Official films

 The Gods Must Be Crazy (1980)

 The first film released in 1980, written and directed by Jamie Uys.
 Set in Botswana and South Africa, it tells the story of Xi, a San of the Kalahari Desert whose tribe discovers an empty Coca-Cola bottle.
-The bottle brings discord to the tribe, and Xi is sent out into the unknown world beyond the Kalahari to return the bottle to the Gods by throwing the bottle off the world's end.
+The bottle brings trouble to the tribe, and Xi is sent out into the unknown world beyond the Kalahari to return the bottle to the Gods by throwing the bottle off the world's end.

 The Gods Must Be Crazy II (1989)

 A sequel was released in 1989.
 Xi's name was changed to Xixo in this film.
-In it, Xixo's two young children encounter poachers in the Kalahari Desert, explore the back of their truck, and become unable to jump off once it starts moving.
+In it, Xixo's two young children, Xiri and Xisa encounter poachers in the Kalahari Desert, explore the back of their truck, and become unable to jump off once it starts moving.
 Xixo must once again travel great distances to retrieve them, and once again encounters various other western characters who are on quests of their own.
 The film is notable for the increased role of animals throughout the story, and for its light-hearted treatment of the civil war still raging in nearby Angola at the time.

 Unofficial films

-In the early 1990s, Nǃxau was cast in three low-budget unofficial sequels that continued the fish-out-of-water aspects of the first two films.
-They were produced in Hong Kong, filmed in Cantonese and then dubbed in other languages.
+In the early 1990s, Nǃxau was cast in three standalone Hong Kong comedy films that were filmed in Cantonese and then dubbed into English.
+Outside their country of origin, they were marketed as sequels to The Gods Must Be Crazy II.

-As of 2007, the three Hong Kong films have not been released in the United States, although they have been released on VCD format in China.
-The Gods Must Be Funny in China was recently released on DVD in South Africa.
+These films were released on VCDs in China, but were never officially released in the United States.
+The Gods Must Be Funny in China was released on DVD in South Africa around 2008.